NgHanWei/EEG_Relearning/README.md

 Training a custom subject-indepdendent baseline model using pre-determined training-validation split

 Positional Arguments:
-    DATAPATH                            Path for the pre-processed EEG signals OUTPATH                             Path to save the trained model and results in LISTPATH                            Path to lists, either `./subj_lists` or `./trial_lists` based on `get_list_vae.py`
+    DATAPATH                            Path for the pre-processed EEG signals file OUTPATH                             Path to folder for saving the trained model and results in LISTPATH                            Path to folder of lists, either `./subj_lists` or `./trial_lists` based on `get_list_vae.py`

 Optional Arguments:
     -gpu GPU                            Set gpu to use, default is 0